rlamrlamrlam/2023-epa/github-clinic/amara.md

 2. tamales
 3. cakes

+### Tips from the breakout team
+More experienced folks in Git found:
+* Any text file can go to Git (but what about pdfs?)
+* Files < 25 mb can go into git, need an exception for larger files, or keep them local
+* Cannot upload many files, need to load them up in batches

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example:

 > [This twitter thread](https://twitter.com/allison_horst/status/1287772985630191617) describes the palmerpenguins R package.